 Leadership and Investing: Similarities

 Good investors and good leaders have one thing in common – humility.
-They are both capable of suppressing their egos.
+They are both capable of suppressing their overconfident ego.
+In addition, good investors and good leaders both understand their own character.

 The Role of Ego When Investing

-A military career has increased my expected returns by increasing my ability and willingness to take on risk.
-The more risk you can bear, the greater the expected long-term returns.
+A military career has increased my ability and willingness to take on risk.
+The more risk you can bear, the greater your expected long-term returns.